replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

-# Restoring Full Snapshots
+# Restoring Backups

-In order to set up disaster recovery snapshots, backups should be configured to use a store that exists outside of the cluster.
-This is especially true for installations on cluster created with the Replicated Kubernetes installer.
+This topic describes how to restore full backups on online and air gapped clusters using the Replicated admin console and the kots CLI.
+It also describes the partial snapshot restoration process.

+## Restore Backups from the Admin Console

-## Restore on Existing Cluster
+## Restore Full Backups from the CLI

+When the admin console is not available, you must use the kots CLI to restore backups.

+### Existing Clusters

 1. Begin with installing a version of Velero compatible with the one that was used to make the snapshot.
     * If restoring from an NFS or a host path storage destination, see [Configuring an NFS Storage Destination](snapshots-configuring-nfs) or [Configuring a Host Path Storage Destination](snapshots-configuring-hostpath) for the configuration steps and how to set up Velero.